DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-service.md

 - work with the panel to determine an overall rating for the service assessment

-- add any other observations to the report, for example, what the team has done well
+- add any other observations to the report, such as, what the team has done well

 You’ll be supported by the service assessment team throughout the process.